visforvali/ws297y/syllabus.md

 # Required Materials 💰

 {: .note }
 > All required readings are provided for free.
-They're uploaded to [Classes\Content](https://classes.pace.edu){:target="_blank"} and are linked on this website: by week on the [Calendar](/ws297y/) and by alphabetical order in [Resources](/ws297y/resources).
+They're uploaded to [Classes\Content](https://classes.pace.edu){:target="_blank"} and are linked on the [Calendar](/ws297y/){:target="_blank"} on this website.

 On your own, you'll need to obtain:

-- A marble composition notebook for journaling by hand (if you're disabled and require assistive technology to write, please contact me).
+- A composition notebook for journaling by hand (if you're disabled and require assistive technology to write, please contact me)
 - A short prose book (>50 pages) of your choosing that you wouldn't mind parting with.
-It can be fiction, nonfiction, a book you already own, or a book bought for this purpose, but it must be a book you're willing to destroy.
+It can be fiction, nonfiction, a book you already own, or a book bought for this purpose, but it must be a book you're willing to destroy

 # Technology/Platforms 🌐

 This is an **online synchronous course that meets twice a week using Discord** for sync sessions and sync/async text chats.
+We meet most Tue/Thu but will have some sync-to-async or fully async sessions.

 Outside of class, you'll read, write, and prepare for our sync class sessions, during which I'll facilitate discussion, answer and float questions, and help you interactively generate prompts and ideas for your writing.

 **The server invite link is on Classes\Content\Syllabus**.
 If you're new to Discord, check out our [Discord Tutorial](/ws297y/discord) or the [Beginner's Guide to Discord](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord){:target="_blank"} to get started and reach out if you need help!